yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Update!
 The paper is accepted by the Web conference 2021.
 Paper: https://arxiv.org/abs/2102.04095.
 Oral: https://www.youtube.com/watch?v=ajNzESvOvzs.

 Author Reply:
 Thank you for your interest in our work!
+Thank you for reporting possible bugs and please make sure you are forking the latest repo to avoid eariler bugs.
 Before asking questions regarding the codes or the paper, I strongly recommend you to read the FAQ first.
+Please feel free to push your fix to bugs by pull requests.

 ## Description
 Because of the huge memory of the location matrix, the running speed of STAN is extremely low.
 You can refer to the implementation of masked attention [[here](https://github.com/yzhao062/PyHealth/blob/master/pyhealth/models/sequence/dipole.py)] if you wish to rewrite your own codes.
 Try a proportion of users to test the performance.
 Do increase the embed_dim accordingly if using more users.